General (scope, time limits)

 - The examination of an appeal shall be carried out within 4 days.
 The appellant is notified within 1 day to appear for a hearing before the Appeals’ Committees or to submit supplementary evidence.

-It should be noted that these very short time limits seem to be to exclusively at the expense of applicants for international protection in practice.
-In fact, whereas timelines are, by general principle, not compulsory for the Authorities and case processing at the borders take several months on average, applicants still have to comply with the very short time limits provided by Article 90(3) IPA.
-In 2020, the average time between the full registration of the asylum application and the issuance of a first instance decision under the same procedure, has been 145 days, i.e. approximately 5 months.
+It should be noted that these very short time limits seem to be exclusively at the expense of applicants for international protection in practice.
+In fact, whereas timelines are, by general principle, not compulsory for the Authorities and case processing at the borders takes several months on average, applicants still have to comply with the very short time limits provided by Article 90(3) IPA.
+In 2021, the average time between the full registration of the asylum application and the issuance of a first instance decision under the same procedure is not available.

 The Greek Asylum Service is under a constant pressure to accelerate the procedures on the islands, which was also one of the reasons invoked for the amendment of national legislation in late 2019.
 The FRA concerns related with the very limited processing time imposed in the scope of the previous legal framework and the impact that this could have to the quality of the procedure still remain.
 More specifically, FRA emphatically underlined that “even with the important assistance the European Asylum Support Office provides, it is difficult to imagine how the processing time of implementing the temporary border procedure under Article 60(4) L.4375/2016 or the regular asylum procedure on the islands can be further accelerated, without undermining the quality of decisions.
 Putting further pressure on the Greek Asylum Service may undermine the quality of first instance asylum decisions, which in turn would prolong the overall length of procedure, as more work would be shifted to the appeals stage.”